 Organizing the site¶

-Content Types that constitute your content model are created in the Admin Panel.
-Activate Content types in the panel and you will see groups into which the types are organized.
+Content Types are created in the Admin Panel.
+Click Content types in the panel and you will see groups into which the types are organized.
 You can add your own groups here to keep your Content Types in better order.
 Each group lists all the Content Types belonging to it, where you can modify the existing ones or add new ones.

 Every Content Type has the following general settings:

 - Identifier - name that identifies the Content Type in the system

 - Description - additional information that is be displayed when creating new content based on this type